 No. 5: F; 14 cwt.
 "James Rossiter and Robert Smith: Churchwardens: James Wells, Aldbourne, Wilts.
 Fecit 1809."
 Tenor: E flat; 21 cwt.
-"G. Gifford and E. Gibbs: Churchwardens: Thomas Mears London, Founder, recast ad 1838."
+"G. Gifford and E. Gibbs: Churchwardens: Thomas Mears London.
+Founder: recast ad 1838."

-The Aldbourne bell foundry, manufacturers of the treble and No. 5 bells, was started in the late 17th century and was taken over by the Whitechapel Bell Foundry in 1826.
+The Aldbourne bell foundry, founders of the treble and No. 5 bells, was started in the late 17th century and was taken over by the Whitechapel Bell Foundry in 1826.
 The Bilbie family, founder of No. 2, started casting bells in Chew Stoke near Bristol, in 1698.
 In 1746 they opened a second foundry in Cullompton, Devon, called the West of England Church Bellfoundry.
 The Chew Stoke foundry closed in 1811 and the Cullompton foundry in 1814.

 Thomas Mears and his descendants owned the Whitechapel Bell Foundry in London from 1781 to 1873.
-They cast No. 3 and the tenor.
-The Whitechapel Bell Foundry is the oldest bell foundry in Britain.
-It was started in 1570 and has been in business continuously since then.
-In 1904, it was taken over by the Hughes family, who still own it, and also has the distinction of being Britain's oldest manufacturing company.
+They cast the No. 3 and tenor bells.
+In 1904, it was taken over by the Hughes family.
+It was started in 1570 and was the oldest bell foundry in Britain until its closure in 2017.

-A.R. stands for Abraham Rudhall II, the owner of Rudhall of Gloucester, bell founders, who case No. 4.
+A.R. stands for Abraham Rudhall II, the owner of Rudhall of Gloucester, bell founders, who cast No. 4.
 They were in business from 1684 to 1835.

-In 1859, a set of rules were agreed for the bellringers, and a copy still hangs in the ringing chamber.
-The rules include one that states that "A fine of 3d to be imposed on any member of the Company of Ringers on every occasions that he is guilty of profane, unclean or quarrelsome language in the Church or Belfry; a similar penalty being attached to wearing a hat or cap in the house of God."
+In 1859, a set of rules was agreed for the bellringers, and a copy still hangs in the ringing chamber.
+The rules include one that states that "A fine of 3d. to be imposed on any member of the Company of Ringers on every occasion that he is guilty of profane, unclean or quarrelsome language in the Church or Belfry; a similar penalty being attached to wearing a hat or cap in the house of God."